 - maintain legal privilege

 - enable the Council to carry on its commercial activities.

 Generally, there will be no charge for your request.
 Occasionally however, if a request is for a significant amount of information, or requires substantial collation and research, we may consider imposing a charge.

 - you are entitled to the first one (1) hour of time spent free

 - you are entitled to twenty pages of free photocopying

 - we can recover any other actual costs (eg reproducing a photograph)

-- time in excess of three hours is charged at $38/half hour
+- time in excess of one (1) hour is charged at $38.00 per half hour

-- additional copying is charged at 20 cents per page.
+- additional black and white copying is charged at 20 cents per page.

 If we are going to charge you, we will advise you of the cost of processing your request before we begin working on it.
 You can then decide if you want to continue, withdraw or refine your request.
 We may ask you to pay some or all of this cost in advance.

-HDC Charging Policy for Local Government Official Information Act Requests(PDF, 839KB)
+HDC Charging Policy for Local Government Official Information Act Requests(PDF, 2MB)